globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 On the Client
 +++++++++++++
-The client implement strict validation of the rendered content by using the angular component `ngSanitize.$sanitize <http://docs.angularjs.org/api/ngSanitize.$sanitize>`_
+The client implements strict validation of the rendered content by using the angular component `ngSanitize.$sanitize <http://docs.angularjs.org/api/ngSanitize.$sanitize>`_

 Form Autocomplete OFF
 ---------------------